v-pap/Game-of-Life-in-parallel-MPI-OpenMP-CUDA/README.md

 # Game of Life in parallel

 This project is focused on the implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) with parallel processing.
 The following techonologies were used: MPI, OpenMp and Cuda.
 In total 6 programs were made in order to create meaningful benchmarks:
--simple serial C program
+* simple serial C program
--MPI with serial I/O
+* MPI with serial I/O
--MPI with async I/O
+* MPI with async I/O
--MPI with collective I/O
+* MPI with collective I/O
--MPI with collective I/O + OpenMP
+* MPI with collective I/O + OpenMP
--CUDA
+* CUDA

 ## Getting Started